Animal welfare: Attitudes

+Gary L. Francione coined the term "new welfarism" in 1996 to describe a type of animal advocacy that views animal welfare as a short-term step toward animal rights.
+Thus, for instance, new welfarists want to phase out fur farms and animal experiments but in the short-term they try to improve conditions for the animals in these systems, so they lobby to make cages less constrictive and to reduce the numbers of animals used in laboratories.

 Criticisms

 Denial of duties to animals

 Some individuals in history have, at least in principle, rejected the view that humans have duties of any kind to animals.

 Augustine of Hippo seemed to take such a position in his writings against those he saw as heretics:

 "For we see and hear by their cries that animals die with pain, although man disregards this in a beast, with which, as not having a rational soul, we have no community of rights."